mansi142003/freifunkpro/_projects/transmit_power_control_algorithm_for_modern_wifi_chips.md

 ##### GSOC COMMUNITY BONDING

 * Develop foundational understanding of the importance for resource allocation in wireless transmission, with a specific focus on power control.
-* Familize with the tools for developing and analzying resource control algorithms in user space
+* Familiarize with the tools for developing and analyzing resource control algorithms in user space
 * Create visual representation detailing the architecture of the formulated TPC algorithm.

 ##### GSOC MIDTERM